CasimirKaPazi/balhukbar/Grammar.md

 (C)V¹.V²	> CV¹V²	if proper diphthong
 (C)V¹.V²	> CV¹	if no proper diphthong
 (C)V.C²V	> CVR	according to the manner of articulation of C² except for p and k
-C¹V.C¹V		> C¹VV	if propper dipthong otherwise CVR
+C¹V.C¹V		> C¹VV	if proper diphthong otherwise CVR

 <div id='Syntax'/>